FBS Malaysia Review 2022

 FBS Deposit and Withdrawal

 FBS offers relatively few options for traders to deposit and withdraw their funds.
-Currently, traders in Malaysia can deposit and withdraw their funds through Visa, Neteller, SticPay, Skrill, Perfect Money, and local exchangers.
+Currently, traders in Malaysia can deposit and withdraw their funds through Bank Transfers, Visa, Neteller, SticPay, Skrill, Perfect Money, and local exchangers.

 Traders should remember that FBS also charges a deposit and withdrawal fee.
-The exact fee that will be charged
+The exact fee that will be charged depends on the mode of deposit or withdrawal.

 Deposits can be made in MYR, however, the MYR will be converted into USD or EUR depending on the day’s exchange rate.
+There might be a conversion fees involved.

 FBS Account Types